Bolesławiec pottery: History

 Once Silesia had come under the control of the Kingdom of Prussia in 1742, the Prussian government took an active interest in promoting the pottery industry and intervened in favor of increased production.
 It did not take long before there was an influx of potters from Franconia, Saxony, Lusatia, and Bavaria eager to work the fine Bunzlauer clays.
 The old restrictive guild system was ignored as new potteries came into existence.
 Finally, in 1762, the guild system was abolished.

 Among the German potters who moved to the town was the master potter Johann Gottlieb Joppe, who arrived in Bunzlau in 1751.
 Two years later, he presented the town with the "Great Pot".
 Standing some 2.5 m tall, this double-handled storage jar was placed in the town square as a symbol of the technical prowess of Bunzlauer potters.

-At about the same time that the wave of German potters arrived, so did a new type of pot.
-It was designed for a very specific purpose: to contain a newly fashionable beverage.
-Coffee had been introduced as the drink of choice among the European elite.
-Since the Bunzlauer clays tolerated rapid changes in temperature they were well-suited in the making of coffee pots.
+At about the same time that the wave of German potters arrived, Coffee became popular among the European elite.
+Since the Bunzlauer clays tolerated rapid changes in temperature, they were well-suited in the making of coffee pots.
 These coffee pots were often accompanied sugar bowls, jam jars and milk pitchers to complete the coffee service, all covered in a coffee-colored slip.

 Initially, the Bunzlauer coffee pots were elongated and egg-shaped, their small size emphasizing the preciousness of the contents (Adler, 96).
 Many of these new forms were covered with delicate sprig-molded reliefs whose white glazing set them off against the chocolate-brown surface of the pot.
 Coats-of-arms, flowers, angels, stags, and neo-classical figure were common decorative additions to these special vessels.
 Their appearance is reminiscent of the well-known Jasperware contemporaneously being produced in England by Josiah Wedgwood.

 After the annexation of the city by the Kingdom of Prussia, under the auspices of the Prussian kings, who encouraged the growth of the Silesian ceramic industry, Bunzlauer ware achieved a widespread recognition and was shipped throughout the states of Germany.
 Bunzlauer ware's popularity increased even more after 1828, when the potter Johann Gottlieb Altmann produced a feldspar substitute for the dangerous lead glaze that previously had been used on the interior of the vessels.
 Altmann also turned his attention to the production of a line of Biedermeier inspired porcelain vessels which were cast rather than wheel turned.